JCSDA/jedi-docs/docs/cloud/jedicluster.rst

 If you only wish to run JEDI on a single node, you can :doc:`proceed to the next section <singlenode>`.

 Alternatively, if you wish to have the capability to run JEDI across multiple AWS nodes, you will also have to install `AWS ParallelCluster <https://docs.aws.amazon.com/parallelcluster/index.html>`_.
 ParallelCluster is another python application that provides a user-friendly interface to the AWS CloudFormation.
-CloudFormation is ulimately responsible for creating and coordinating a cluster of collocated, interconnected compute nodes, which AWS calls `EC2 instances <https://aws.amazon.com/ec2/>`_.
+CloudFormation is ultimately responsible for creating and coordinating a cluster of collocated, interconnected compute nodes, which AWS calls `EC2 instances <https://aws.amazon.com/ec2/>`_.

 AWS maintains `the most thorough, up-to-date instructions on how to install ParallelCluster <https://docs.aws.amazon.com/parallelcluster/latest/ug/install.html>`_ so we recommend that you follow those.
+In particular, we recommend installed the :code:`pcluster` tool within a python virtual environment, as advised by AWS.